ryanbressler/CloudForest/README.md

    -splitmissing=false: Split missing values onto a third branch at each node (experimental).
  ```

- Regersion Options
+ Regression Options

  ```
-   -gbt=0: Use gradiant boosting with the specified learning rate.
+   -gbt=0: Use gradient boosting with the specified learning rate.
    -l1=false: Use l1 norm regression (target must be numeric).
    -ordinal=false: Use ordinal regression (target must be numeric).
+   -adaboost=false: Use Adaptive boosting (highly experimental for regression).
  ```

  Classification Options

  ```
-   -adaboost=false: Use Adaptive boosting for regresion/classification.
+   -adaboost=false: Use Adaptive boosting for classification.
-   -balance=false: Ballance bagging of samples by target class for unbalanced classification.
+   -balance=false: Balance bagging of samples by target class for unbalanced classification.
    -cost="": For categorical targets, a json string to float map of the cost of falsely identifying each category.
    -entropy=false: Use entropy minimizing classification (target must be categorical).
  ```